vmware-archive/gp-r/HomePage.md

 ```

 ### <a name="persistence"/> Persisting R Models in the Database
-One benefit of using PL/R on an MPP database like Greenplum is the ability to perform scoring in parallel across all the segments.
+One benefit of using PL/R on a parallelized platform like GPDB/HAWQ is the ability to perform scoring in parallel across all the segments.
 If you've trained a GLM model for instance, you could save a serialized version of this model in a database table and de-serialize it when needed and use it for scoring.

 Typically the models are built once or are trained periodically depending on what the application may be, but the scoring may have to happen in real-time as new data becomes available.
-If the data to be scored is stored in a table distributed across the segments on GPDB, then by ensuring the trained models are also distributed across the same segments, we can achieve parallel scoring through PL/R.
+If the data to be scored is stored in a table distributed across the segments on GPDB/HAWQ, then by ensuring the trained models are also distributed across the same segments, we can achieve parallel scoring through PL/R.

 The simplest approach would be to serialize the entire model into a byte array and store it in a table, although not all parameters of the R model are required for scoring.
 For example, for linear or logistic regression we only need the coefficients of the features to perform scoring.
 Advanced users should be able to extract only the relevant parameters from the model and serialize them into a byte array on a table.
 This will improve scoring speed as the segment nodes won't have to de-serialize large byte arrays.
 Another optimization that will speed up scoring will be to pre-load the models into memory on the segment nodes - so that models are not de-serialized for every PL/R function call.
 In both these cases the user will have to write additional logic beside the scoring itself, for the optimization.